markroxor/fromscratchtoml/docs/project/static/mds/INSTALL.md

-## Problems?
-Got stuck?
-Found a bug?
-Help?  <a name="manual-problems"></a>
+## Issues <a name="issues"></a>
-In case you have a problem installing fromscratchtoml, please open an [issue on github](https://github.com/jellAIfish/fromscratchtoml/issues) with your system details, *exact* commands used, and logs posted as a [gist](https://gist.github.com/).
+In case you face a problem installing fromscratchtoml, please open an [issue on github](https://github.com/jellAIfish/fromscratchtoml/issues) with your system details, *exact* commands used, and logs posted as a [gist](https://gist.github.com/).
+Also you can get in touch with us on our [gitter channel](https://gitter.im/jellAIfish/from-scratch-to-ml).